 Since the 2011 uprising, Tunisians have demanded the integrity of elections as a reform measure to combat a long history of corruption and lack of transparency.
 To that end, Tunisian civil society has deployed tens of thousands of citizen election observers over the past eight years and spanning four electoral cycles.
-As Tunisia gears up for legislative and presidential elections this fall, a group of citizen observer groups are taking unprecedented collaborative steps to ensure a fair and transparent electoral process.
+As Tunisia gears up for legislative and presidential elections this fall, a group of citizen observer groups is taking unprecedented collaborative steps to ensure a fair and transparent electoral process.

 While most observation groups tend to act independently, six NDI-supported organizations began working collaboratively in 2018 to observe Tunisia’s first-ever municipal elections under its new constitution.
 Drawing on their experiences from the 2011 and 2014 elections, these organizations aspired to a more coordinated observation effort which would result in wider coverage of each stage of the electoral process.